XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Payment methodAccepted currenciesMinimum amountProcessing timePossible fees

-A table outlining accepted payment methods, their supported currencies, minimum amounts, processing times, and potential fees.
+A summary of payment methods detailing accepted currencies, minimum amounts, processing times, and any associated fees.

 Credit card